vanheaven-ui/react-redux-bookstore-manager/README.md

 ## 🔧 Building<a name = "with"></a>

-The tools used to build the template are listed below:
+The tools used to build the application are listed below:

 - React
 - prop-types